saucelabs/sauce-docs/docs/testrunner-toolkit/configuration.md

 ### Docker Proxy Considerations

-When running in docker-mode, `saucectl` still must reach the Sauce Labs platform get latest docker image available or upload the test package to Sauce Cloud, and the docker container needs to access the tested website and Sauce Labs to upload results.
+When running in docker-mode, `saucectl` still must reach the Sauce Labs platform get the latest docker image available or upload the test package to Sauce Cloud, and the docker container needs to access the tested website and Sauce Labs to upload results.

 Therefore, you may be required to set the proxy twice, as shown in the following examples: